Relation between semigroup growth and resolvent decay for immediately differentiable semigroups: Growth of quasi-multiplication semigroups

 for all $t > 0$ and

-for all $\lambda \in \varrho(A) \cap i \mathbb{R}$.
-The term, quasi-multiplication $C_0$-semigroups, was introduced in \cite[Section~5.1]{Batty2016} and subsequently adopted in \cite[Section~4]{Rozendaal2019}.
-Our definition of $C_0$-semigroups of the quasi-multiplication form is tailored to the analysis of the growth rate of $\|AT(t)\|$ as $t \downarrow 0$, and hence differs slightly from the definitions given in \cite{Batty2016,Rozendaal2019}.
+for all $z \in \varrho(A) \cap i \mathbb{R}$.
+The term {\em quasi-multiplication $C_0$-semigroup} was introduced in \cite[Section~5.1]{Batty2016} to study semi-uniform stability, and was subsequently adopted in \cite[Section~4]{Rozendaal2019}.
+Our definition of $C_0$-semigroups of quasi-multiplication type is tailored to the analysis of the growth rate of $\|AT(t)\|$ as $t \downarrow 0$, and hence differs slightly from the definitions given in \cite{Batty2016,Rozendaal2019}.

 Given a constant $b >0$ and a non-decreasing function $M \colon [b,\infty) \to (0,\infty)$, define the function $M_{\inf}$ by